Essential Guide to Social CRM: Features and Top Tools in 2025

 Overview

 Nimble emphasizes relationship building by merging CRM data with real-time social media signals.
-The platform enriches customer profiles with data from social media channels, allowing teams to track and manage customer interactions effortlessly.
-Nimble’s unified inbox and sales pipeline management help businesses nurture leads, monitor brand mentions, and ensure no customer contact is overlooked.
-The platform’s integration with productivity tools and automation features make it a strong asset for SMBs aiming to deepen customer relationships, improve customer retention, and gain valuable insights into customer sentiment and behavior.
+The platform enriches customer profiles with social data, allowing teams to track and manage customer interactions effortlessly and making it a strong asset for social selling CRM.

 Key features